guapguap/Loseless-Downloader/README.md

 ```
 ### 3. Configure Spotify API credentials
 ```
-⚠️ The .env file is already included, but you should replace the credentials with your own.
+⚠️ The `.env` file is already included, but **you should replace the credentials with your own** for better reliability.

-Example .env content:
+Example `.env` content:
 SPOTIFY_CLIENT_ID=your_spotify_client_id
 SPOTIFY_CLIENT_SECRET=your_spotify_client_secret

-Get your own credentials at the Spotify Developer Dashboard.
+Get your own credentials at the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/).

 ```
 ### 4. Make sure FFmpeg is installed and accessible from your system terminal
 ```